 Choosing the Perfect Size Dehumidifier

 Dehumidifier manufacturers show pints as capacity.
 The more pints, the better the performance.
 For example, 40 pints means that the dehumidifier can remove 40 pints of moisture per day.
 All dehumidifiers have stated how many pints of moisture they can remove.
-You may have a question how to know if you need for example 30 pints per day or 70 pints?
+You may have a question on how to know if you need, for example, 30 pints per day or 70 pints?
 You can convert pints to square feet.
-But to do that you have to know at least how damp is your space.
-Is it only a little damp, moderately damp, very damp or extremely wet?
+But to do that, you have to know at least how damp is your space.
+Is it only a little damp, moderately damp, very damp, or extremely wet?

 A little damp space has a 50 to 60 percent humidity.
 It feels damp and has an occasional musty smell.

 Moderately damp space often feels damp and often smells musty.
-Humidity level is between 60 and 70 percent.
+The humidity level is between 60 and 70 percent.